-- 1. A maximum of four (4) team members are allowed in the pool area. - 2.
-All four members must have a pool pass to enter the pool area and must enter the pool area as a group . - 3.
+1. A maximum of four (4) team members are allowed in the pool area.
+All four members must have a pool pass to enter the pool area.
 Only two (2) student team members (competing members) are allowed at the competition lane.
-The remaining team members (non-competing members) must sit in the bleachers located behind the pool competition area (referred to as staging 3 bleachers). - 4.
-Non-competing members may be students or adults and must be registered as being on the team. - 5.
-Non-competing members are allowed to cheer for their team, but they are not allowed to coach or instruct the competing members. - 6.
-Non-competing members are not allowed to communicate with the judges. - 7.
-Prior arrangements are required for waivers to these rules to accommodate special needs. - 8.
-Once the pool event run starts the competing and non-competing members are not allowed to switch positions. - 9.
-The competing team members may switch drivers at any time and as many times as they choose. - 10.
-All team members must wear shoes with rubber soles while on the pool deck. - 11.
+The remaining student team members (non-competing members) must sit in the bleachers located behind the pool competition area

+(referred to as staging 3 bleachers).
+Non-competing members are allowed to cheer for their team, but they are not allowed coach or instruct the competing members.
+Non-competing members are not allowed to communicate with the judges.
+Prior arrangements are required for waivers to these rules to accommodate special needs.

+- 2. Once the pool event run starts the competing and non-competing members are not allowed to switch positions. - 3.
+The competing team members may switch drivers at any time and as many times as they choose. - 4.
+All team members must wear shoes with rubber soles while on the pool deck. - 5.
 Teams will be given a two -minute set-up period after arriving at the competition lane.
 During this set-up period, teams should adjust the ROV's buoyancy and make any other necessary adjustments.
 The lane judges will start the run timer at the end of the set-up period even if the team is not ready.
 If the team experiences an equipment failure, they must notify the judge.
 The team will be allowed move away from the lane to make repairs and will be given an alternate time slot if time permits.